rssoftwareab/arrigo-support/docs/arrigolocalinstaller.md

 ### Installer

-* Running with `-force` disables the check for newer versions online
+* Starting the installer with `-force` disables the check for newer versions online
 * We now do a strict check of the specific EXO release installed on the machine.
-If it differs from the version ALI is built against in we notify the user and abort.
+If it differs from the version the installer is built against in we notify the user and abort.

 ### Tools

-*More info to come...*
+* Various template fixes (TP#8259, 9425)
+* "Select/Append picture from shared folder" now opens the correct folder (TP#8355)
+* New icons for various tools and templates
+* First day of week and language in calendar is selected based on the language/locale of the browser (TP#7796)
+* Added support for "ViewType Widget" in ListViewTool.
+Attributes for Lists are limited or disabled when ViewType=Widget
+* FolderViewsTool: Only view files with ViewType=Widget can be added/selected/picked in Widget File attribute (TP#8262)
+* "Use legacy theme" as an option when converting Area (TP#9114)
+* Support for multiple calls to include with same arguments in the same view
+* Both View Designers now handle high DPI modes (TP#9099)
+* Fixed issue regarding multiple Control Curve windows (TP#9106)
+* Dialog boxes for numeric, textselect etc. now have multiline text elements for description text

 ## 1.1.76